 Apple wants to have your apps respond instantly and have all the information you need before you even look at it.
 No more waiting around for third-party apps to boot up.

-Apps will now pre-load information in the background and some apps are seven times faster than on watchOS 2.
-Even in beta form, it's lightning fast by comparison.
+Apps will now pre-load information in the background, and some apps are seven times faster than on watchOS 2.
+Even in beta form, our Watch was lightning fast by comparison.
 It can only get even faster in the future.

 There's a new Dock